ggsrc/foundry-template/{{cookiecutter.project_slug}}/README.md

 All tools automatically generate timestamped reports in the `audit/` directory, including both JSON and Markdown formats for detailed analysis and documentation.

-**Note**: All security tools will be automatically installed via pip when first run.
+**Note**: All security tools will be automatically installed when first run.
 No manual installation required!

 ## Linting